austinoxyz/simple-chat-gpt-cli/README.md

 # Simple Chat GPT CLI
-> A simple CLI tool to use Chat GPT Chat Completions in the terminal
+> A simple CLI tool to use ChatGPT Chat Completions in the terminal

 ![Picture showing sample use of the cli tool.](res/simple-chat.png)